basmens/express-web-proxy/certs/README.md

 For development purposes, the source code is served on http://localhost:xxxx

-To make your browser thrusts this server, you need to install RootCA.crt into the root certificates store of your computer.
+To make your browser trusts this server, you need to install RootCA.crt into the root certificates store of your computer.

 ## Generate HTTPS certificate (when needed)